helium/HIP/0038-validator-oracles.md

 - _What is the impact of not doing this?_

-Keeping the existing (extremely small) group of Oracles & price submissions is antithetical to the culture of "The People's Network"; at time of writing there are 150,000+ hotspots & 2,000+ validators on the network, yet only _9_ price Oracles, the majority of which are completely unknown (by design, to credit).
+Keeping the existing (extremely small) group of Oracles & price submissions is antithetical to the culture of "The People's Network"; at time of writing there are 150,000+ Hotspots & 2,000+ validators on the network, yet only _9_ price Oracles, the majority of which are completely unknown (by design, to credit).
 This is less aligned with the transparency of the blockchain on-chain methods provide.